GitWither/wits/README.md

 ![WITS Screenshot](https://github.com/GitWither/wits/blob/master/art/header.png)

 ## For Addon Makers
-If you want your custom blocks to be displayed by this addon, you have to follow these steps:
+If you want WITS to display icons of your custom blocks, you have to follow these steps:
 1. Add this snippet to your resource pack's manifest file:
 ```json
 "capabilities": ["experimental_custom_ui"]